 LISD is one of the fastest-growing school districts in Texas, educating more than 40,000 students at its 42 campuses.
-The district encompasses nearly 200 square miles.
-Learn more at: leanderisd.org
+The district encompasses nearly 200 square miles. leanderisd.org

 About ROUSH CleanTech

 ROUSH CleanTech, an industry leader of alternative fuel vehicle technology, is a division of Roush Enterprises, which is based in Livonia, Michigan.
 ROUSH CleanTech designs, engineers, manufactures and installs propane autogas and electric fuel system technology for medium-duty Ford commercial vehicles and school buses, and compressed natural gas fuel systems for school buses.
 As a Ford QVM-certified alternative fuel vehicle manufacturer, ROUSH CleanTech delivers economical, clean and domestically produced fueling options for fleets across North America.
-Learn more at ROUSHcleantech.com or by calling 800-59-ROUSH.
+ROUSHcleantech.com or call 800-59-ROUSH.